Caring for yourself and others

 Five essential elements

-There are 5 essential elements to help reduce distress after going through a traumatic event – developed from evidence-based research.
+There are five essential elements to help reduce distress after going through a traumatic event – developed from evidence-based research.
 Utilising each element helps people adapt, cope, and recover.

 Safety |